 |Thermo Fisher Pierce||1|

-Many high quality reagent providers supply secondary antibodies to both the research and diagnostics community.
+Many high quality reagent providers supply secondary antibodies to both the research and diagnostics communities.
 The relatively small number of publications in this survey precludes an extensive sampling of suppliers.
-Invitrogen (including Molecular Probes, Biosource International, and Zymed Laboratories), Jackson ImmunoResearch Laboratories, Sigma, GE Healthcare Bio-Science (including Amersham Biosciences), Bio-Rad, Santa Cruz Biotechnology are the most cited suppliers (Table 10).
+Invitrogen (including Molecular Probes, Biosource International, and Zymed Laboratories), Jackson ImmunoResearch Laboratories, Sigma, GE Healthcare Bio-Science (including Amersham Biosciences), Bio-Rad, Santa Cruz Biotechnology were the most cited suppliers (Table 10).

 - Berarducci B, Rajamani J, Reichelt M, Sommer M, Zerboni L, Arvin A. Deletion of the first cysteine-rich region of the varicella-zoster virus glycoprotein E ectodomain abolishes the gE and gI interaction and differentially affects cell-cell spread and viral entry.
 J Virol.
-2009;83:228-40 PMID 18945783 CrossRef
+2009;83:228-40 pubmed publisher

 - Lomeli H, Starling C, Gridley T. Epiblast-specific Snai1 deletion results in embryonic lethality due to multiple vascular defects.
 BMC Res Notes.
-2009;2:22 PMID 19284699
+2009;2:22 pubmed

 - Bowes A, Khan M, Shi Y, Robertson L, Werstuck G. Valproate attenuates accelerated atherosclerosis in hyperglycemic apoE-deficient mice: evidence in support of a role for endoplasmic reticulum stress and glycogen synthase kinase-3 in lesion development and hepatic steatosis.
 Am J Pathol.
-2009;174:330-42 PMID 19095952 CrossRef
+2009;174:330-42 pubmed publisher

 - IgA isotype control